 Working with Indians can be confusing for foreigners, mainly due to some acute cultural differences.

-What’s important to always remember in any cross-cultural situation is that people are not meaning to be confusing – what’s happening is that one side is usually not interpreting another’s actions or words correctly.
-This is what leads to cross cultural challenges.
+What’s important to always remember in any cross-cultural situation is that people are not trying to be confusing – what’s happening is that one side is usually not interpreting another’s actions or words correctly.
+This is what leads to cross-cultural challenges.

 What foreigners need to do is take a step back, reflect on their own behaviour and cultural preferences and then try to and understand the Indian point of view.
 This will lead to finding more common ground and overcoming challenges.